nchlswhttkr/website/content/resume.md

 > **Employment**

-**Monash University eSolutions** \
+**Monash University (eSolutions)** \
 Junior Software Developer _(Jan 2018 - Present)_

-Frontend Developer (React/Redux) and Engagement Lead for [MonPlan](https://monplan.apps.monash.edu/), launched in October 2018 as Monash University's enterprise application for students to plan their studies and receive course advice digitally.
+Frontend Developer (React/Redux) and Engagement Lead for [MonPlan](https://monplan.apps.monash.edu/), released to production in October 2018 as Monash University's enterprise application for students to plan their studies and receive digital course advice.

-Currently a Software Developer with the ERAMIS replatform, bringing a key research application to the cloud (Node @ Serverless).
+Currently working as a Software Developer on the ERAMIS replatform, bringing a key research application to the cloud (Node @ Serverless, PostgreSQL, React).

 **Code Camp** \
 Teacher _(Jun 2017 - Dec 2017)_

-I helped young children learn the basics of coding to build their own games in this holiday program.
-As a teacher, I made sure that campers were understanding the logic of computers while having fun with games development.
+I helped young children learn the basics of coding, building their own games in a holiday program.
+As a teacher, I made sure that campers were understanding the logic of computers while also having fun with games development.

 ---